Back to Silas S. Brown's home page

 - If your phone shipped with a messaging app that insists on sending long SMS messages as premium MMS "picture" messages, you might prefer to install this app which does not.
 It's open-source, tested with TalkBack and has a night mode.
 It's also able to send Unicode messages by default, unlike some preinstalled messaging apps that require this to be turned on in a setting misleadingly named "input mode" (actually transmission mode)

-- 920 Text Editor (on Android versions below 9; APKs on GitHub, no longer on "Play Store")
+- 920 Text Editor (on Android 8 or below; APKs on GitHub, no longer on "Play Store")

 - a small GPLd text editor that also tends to appear at the top of Simple Home's application list.
-Does not run on Android 9: try TwoSevenTwo's "I<code> Go" Code Editor (larger) instead, or use the editor bundled with Speed Software Explorer but that one has smaller fonts, is more complex to start and has no syntax highlighting.
+Does not run on Android 9: try TwoSevenTwo's "I<code> Go" Code Editor (larger) instead [this was removed from Play Store in July 2020], or use the editor bundled with Speed Software Explorer but that one has smaller fonts, is more complex to start and has no syntax highlighting.
 Text editors are always useful: even if you won't be editing, you might at some point need it for converting the clipboard contents to text (so it can be pasted into an application that does not do so itself) or to save something to a file, and 920 can also double as a rudimentary file manager if you don't have one.
 It's not Emacs though: its syntax highlighting is limited and it's slow with large files.
 Beware it can crash (for example, at least some versions crash when a Bluetooth keyboard is connected or in low-memory situations), so text that has not been saved is highly vulnerable.

 - Speed Software Explorer